Bohdanator/dotfiles/setup.md

 Tip: there is no scrollback on tty.
 You can use `screen` or `tee` to preserve the output of a command.

-Tip: You can use `nmtui` to connect to a wireless network from the command line easily.

 ## Installation

 This part follows the